LaunchCode-Education-Archived/csharp-web-development/src/chapters/exceptions/handling.rst

 #.
 You can't do anything about the vast majority of exceptions.

 For example, if your code receives an exception due to a database not being available, there's probably nothing your program can do about it.
-However, if you receive invalid input from a user, you can still throw an exception, then re-prompt them to refine their input with an error message to help them get it right the next time.
+However, as we allude to on the previous page, if you receive invalid input from a user, you can still throw an exception, re-prompt them to refine their input with an error message to help them get it right the next time.

 .. index:: ! try, ! catch, ! finally

 Try/Catch/Finally
 -----------------

 To handle exceptions in C#, we use the **try/catch/finally** construction.
-When encountering a block of code you expect may result in an exception - either because you threw the exception, or you are in one of the common causes we outlined on the previous page, the execution of the code should be wrapped in a ``try`` statement.
-If the code runs without an exception being thrown, then the program continues business as usual.
-If, however, an exception is thrown, then a subsequent ``catch`` statement will be called. ``catch`` tells the program what to do in the event an exception and therefore diverts the program from stopping in its tracks.
+When encountering a block of code you expect may result in an exception --- either because you threw the exception, or you are in one of the common causes we outlined on the previous page, the execution of the code should be wrapped in a ``try`` statement.
+If the code runs without an exception being thrown, ] then the program continues its business as usual.
+If, however, the action within the ``try`` block results in an encoutner with an exception, then a subsequent ``catch`` statement will be called. ``catch`` gives the program instructions on what to do in the event of an exception.
+The code inside a ``catch`` block is therefore meant to divert the program from stopping in its tracks when it reaches the exception.

-Some of these ``try/catch`` block can also contain a final ``finally`` statement that will run whether or not an exception was thrown.
+Some ``try/catch`` blocks can also contain a ``finally`` statement that will run whether or not an exception was thrown.

 .. admonition:: Example

 	blah blah blah

+Some ``try/catch`` blocks can also contain a ``finally`` statement that will run whether or not an exception was thrown.

 .. index:: ! exception swallowing

 When to Catch
 -------------